zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-wls/provision-wls.md

     ssh -i ./ssh/id_rsa -4 -M -S socket -fnNT -L ${PORT}:${RHOST}:${PORT} opc@${BASTION_IP} cat -
     </copy>
     ```

-  >**Note:** The identity key (`-i`) is the key generated inside the Docker container, which is exported locally in the `ssh` folder.
+    > **Note:** The identity key (`-i`) is the key generated inside the Docker container, which is exported locally in the `ssh` folder.

     You can then reach the Admin console in your Firefox browser at [https://localhost:7002/console](https://localhost:7002/console).
 Make sure you use the `https://` scheme to access as the WLS on OCI admin server uses SSL.
 You'll be prompted with the SSL self-signed certificate warning.

     You can explore the provisioned WebLogic domain.
 You should find that there are no applications in **Deployments** and no data sources in the **Service -> Datasources** menu.

-- If you used the marketplace demo image, export the local variables:
+- If you used the Oracle Cloud Marketplace demo image, export the local variables:

     ```bash
     <copy>
     export BASTION_IP=<BASTION PUBLIC IP>
     </copy>
     ```

     ```bash
     <copy>
     export RHOST=<ADMIN SERVER PRIVATE IP, usually 10.0.3.2>
     </copy>
     ```

     ```bash
     <copy>
     export PORT=7002
     </copy>
     ```

-    Then we'll need to open up the firewall port 7002 on our demo enviroment with:
+    Then we'll need to open up the firewall port 7002 on our demo environment with:

     ```bash
     <copy>